AztkMarty/Portfolio-Setup/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Portfolio Setup Mobile V <a name="about-project"></a>
+# 📖 Portfolio Setup Desktop V <a name="about-project"></a>

-**Portfolio Setup Mobile V** This is a proyect for a mobile version of a portfolio webside.
+**Portfolio Setup Desktop V** This is a proyect for a mobile version of a portfolio webside.
 It includes a Header Section with menu icon, a main content section with information about the developer and their skills, and a social media icons section

 ## 🛠 Built With <a name="built-with"></a>